dennisc3000/COMP3005B-A3-Q1/README.md

 python -c "import psycopg; psycopg.connect() and print('Connection successful!')"
 ```

 5. Run the CRUD app from the Windows CLI.
-The following command shows the database's current state. *Make sure you run from the same window as you set the environment variables because they need to be set every time the app is run.*
+The following command shows the database's current state. *Make sure you run from the same window that you set the environment variables because they need to be set every time the app is run.*
 ```bash
 py app.py list
 ```

 Run a demo of a full CRUD cycle.
 It does the following:

-Displays current state.
-Add a sample student: Rachel Waring, email: rachelwaring@example.com, enrolment date: 2025-09-01.
-Update that student's email to rachelwaring317@example.com.
-Delete that student from database.
-Display final state.
+Read: Displays current state.

+Create: Create a sample student: Rachel Waring, email: rachelwaring@example.com, enrolment date: 2025-09-01.

+Update: Update that student's email to rachelwaring317@example.com.

+Delete: Delete that student from database.

+Read: Display final state.
 ```bash
 py app.py
 ```